pjtunstall/retro-raiders/README.md

 ## 6. Lessons

 Some of these lessons were learnt at the start or in research as we went along.
-Others were learnt the hard way by getting them wrong.
+Most were learnt the hard way by getting them wrong.
 Some we had a chance into implement, while others will have to wait till the next game--unless, one day, time will permit more tinkering here.

 Some points might not apply to all browser games.
 Rather they represent my current understanding of best practice for how to make a browser game using raw JS, according to the constraints of our project.
 There may well be other ways, just as valid.